brettambrose/udacity-nanodegree-data-engineering-aws-project-stedi-human-balance-lakehouse/README.md

 3. Validate the Glue job is successful and only contains Customer Records from people who agreed to share their data.
 4. Query the Glue customer_trusted table with Athena and take a screenshot of the data.
 Name the screenshot customer_trusted(.png,.jpeg, etc.).

 The Data Science team also discovered data quality issues with the Customer Data.
-Each STEDI Step Trainer purchased by a customer has a a unique **serial number**.
+Each STEDI Step Trainer purchased by a customer has a unique **serial number**.
 However, a defect on the fulfillment website resulted in the same 30 serial numbers being assigned to millions of customers.
 Only a small subset of customers have received their Step Trainers so far, but they are submitting Step Trainer data over the IoT Network (Landing Zone).
-Fortunately, the Step Trainer records contain the currect serial numbers.
+Fortunately, the Step Trainer records contain the correct serial numbers.
 The challenge is now associating customers to Step Trainers.

 To remediate the data quality issue: